noocsharp/wayclip/README.md

 wayclip is a pair of command-line utilities: `waycopy` and `waypaste`, which allow access to the Wayland clipboard.
-Specifically, `wayclip` is a `wlr-data-control` protocol client.
+Specifically, `wayclip` is an `ext-data-control` protocol client.

 wayclip distinguishes itself from other Wayland clipboard utilities in the following ways: